compoundingeffects/bigpictureschool/cosmology.md

 ## No special address in the universe

-One of cosmology's core assumptions is that our place in the universe isn't special.
+Cosmology rests on a humbling foundation — the universe has no special address.
 When you look out into deep space in any direction, the universe looks roughly the same — the same density of galaxies, the same large-scale patterns.
 This idea is called the **cosmological principle**, and it's backed up by observations.

 It's a humbling but important point: Earth isn't at the center of anything.
 Any observer, anywhere in the universe, would see roughly the same thing we do.